Man charged with hate crime after daylight assault in Manhattan - Local News 8

 The NYPD reported 166 anti-Semitic incidents from January through September this year.
 The vast majority of the crimes do not involve assault, but rather acts of vandalism, with graffiti or swastikas being scrawled on places that include synagogues, Police Commissioner Dermot Shea said in September, when he was the department’s chief of detectives.

-Anti-Semitic incidents are the most common hate crimes reported in the city, currently comprising 53.7% of all reported hate crimes during the January-September 2019 period, according to NYPD Crime Statistics.
+Anti-Semitic incidents are the most common hate crimes reported in the city, currently comprising 53.7% of all reported hate crimes from January to September this year, according to NYPD Crime Statistics.

-The NYPD said arrests related to hate crimes are also up compared with the same period last year.
+The NYPD said arrests related to hate crimes are also up compared to the same period last year.

 Comments